 - Food assistance and referrals for food programs

-If you would like someone from Case Management to get in touch with you, please email below.
-If you choose telephone contact, we will identify ourselves as calling from the University of Chicago.
+If you would like someone from Case Management to get in touch with you or to schedule an appointment, please email below or call 773-702-5858.